The Wolf-Rayet binaries of the nitrogen sequence in the Large Magellanic Cloud: spectroscopy, orbital analysis, formation, and evolution: Results

 The total luminosity and reddening could be well constrained from the data, especially when flux-calibrated UV spectra are available.
 Despite the $T_*-R_\text{t}$ degeneracy mentioned above, the errors on $\log L$ are typically modest.
-This is because ``degenerate'' models, that is, models with different $T_*-R_\text{t}$ values but virtually identical spectra, produce almost identical SEDs; therefore these models require almost identical luminosities.
+This is because ``degenerate'' models (that is, models with different $T_*-R_\text{t}$ values but virtually identical spectra) produce almost identical SEDs, and therefore require almost identical luminosities.
 Models with larger $T_*$ would therefore have correspondingly smaller radii $R_*$ to preserve $\log L$.
 The errors on the luminosities are primarily dominated by errors on the light ratios.
 Together with the error from the SED fitting, this amounts to 0.1--0.15 in $\log L$, depending on how well constrained the light ratios are.
 The reddening $E_\text{B-V}$ can be derived to an accuracy of $0.02$\,mag in cases where UV spectra are present, and to $0.05\,$mag otherwise.
 Similarly, errors on the absolute visual magnitudes $M_\text{V}$ are affected by errors on the light ratios, and typically correspond to $0.15\,$mag.

 The remaining errors follow from error propagation.
 For $R_*$, this amounts typically to $0.5\,R_\odot$ for $R_* < 10\,R_\odot$ and $1\,R_\odot$ otherwise.
-Since the mass-loss rate of WR stars scales with $R_\text{t}^{-3/2}$, errors on WR mass-loss rates are on the order of 0.15-0.2\,dex.
+Since the mass-loss rate of WR stars scales with $R_\text{t}^{-3/2}$, errors on WR mass-loss rates are of the order of 0.15-0.2\,dex.
 While $\dot{M}$ also depends on $R_*$ and $v_\infty$ and is thus subject to further errors, a change in $R_*$ tends to result in a corresponding change in $R_\text{t}$ in a way that conserves the value of $\dot{M}$.
-We therefore only account for errors on $R_\text{t}$ in this work.
+We therefore only account for errors on $R_\text{t}$ here.

 Errors on $M_\text{spec}$ for OB-type stars arise from errors on $R_*$ and $\log g_*$, the latter being especially large.
 This easily corresponds to a factor two uncertainty in the mass.
 As for WR stars, the errors can be estimated from the mass-luminosity relations used (see Sect.\,\ref{subsec:specanres}) by considering the errors on $\log L$ and $X_\text{H}$.
 Rotation velocities are determined to an accuracy of ${\approx}30-50$\,\kms, depending on the resolution of our data.
 For co-added spectra, typically only upper limits could be derived (see Sect.\,\ref{sec:obs}).